cosmos/ibc-go/docs/ibc/apps/packets_acks.md

 #### PacketData interface

-The `PacketData` interfaces is defined as follows:
+The `PacketData` interface is defined as follows:

 ```go
 // PacketData defines an optional interface which an application's packet data structure may implement.
 type PacketData interface {